Saša Popović: Early life

-Career beginnings
+Career

+Early career

 In 1977, Popović founded the folk music band Lira šou.
-Four years later, in 1980, Fahreta Jahić, better known as Lepa Brena, joined his orchestra, and thanks to Milutin Popović Zahar and the song "Čačak, Čačak", they attracted great attention from the audience.
+Four years later, in 1980, Lepa Brena joined his orchestra.
+Thanks to Milutin Popović Zahar and the song "Čačak, Čačak", they attracted great attention from the audience.
 When Lepa Brena became the singer in the band, it changed its name to Slatki greh in 1982.
-After the breakup of Slatki greh, Saša Popović and his manager Raka Đokić began working on discography under the ZAM production company, for which many famous folk singers record their albums.
+After the breakup of Slatki greh, Popović and his manager Raka Đokić began working on discography under the ZAM production company, for which many famous folk singers record their albums.

-After the breakup of the band “Slatki greh”, Saša Popović took a year-long break from music.
-In 1992, he marked his return to the music scene with the solo album “Jezda i Dafina”.
-The album contains ten songs, including a duet with Zlata Petrović called “Da smo hteli mi”.
-He found inspiration for the title song “Jezda i Dafina” in his personal financial loss during the scandal with “Dafiment banka”, where he lost a significant amount of money.

-The following year, in 1993, Popović recorded an album with “Zlaja banda”, which contained eight songs.
-Among them are “Otkidam” and “Horoskop”.
+After the breakup of the band Slatki greh, Saša Popović took a year-long break from music.
+In 1992, he marked his return to the music scene with the solo album, Jezda i Dafina.The album contains ten songs, including a duet with Zlata Petrović called "Da smo hteli mi".
+He found inspiration for the title track "Jezda i Dafina" in his personal financial loss during the scandal with Dafiment banka, where he lost a significant amount of money.
+The following year, in 1993, Popović recorded an album with Zlaja banda, which contained eight songs.
+Among them are "Otkidam" and "Horoskop".
 Popović composed the music for most of the songs on this album himself, while Miladin Bogosavljević and Milan Vasić wrote the lyrics.

-The third album, “Giljam dade”, was released in 1994, also under the label of the Production House “ZAM”.
+The third album, Giljam dade, was released in 1994, also under the label of the Production House ZAM.
 The title song is performed with singers Beki Bekić and Nenad Knežević Knez.
 The album contains eight more songs, including "Drina" and "Čaše lomim".

-Popović launched his next project, “Medeni kolači”, in 1995.
-This album features the title song, which he performs with Dragan Kojić Keba and Rođa Raičević, and the album also includes covers of popular songs such as “Ti meni lažeš sve” (You Lie Everything to Me) and “Na kraj sela čađava mehana” (A Sooty Tavern at the End of the Village).
+Popović found another band, Medeni kolači, in 1995.
+This album features the title song, which he performed with Dragan Kojić Keba and Rođa Raičević, and the album also includes covers of popular songs such as "Ti meni lažeš sve" (lit.
+'You Lie Everything to Me') and "Na kraj sela čađava mehana" (lit.
+'A Sooty Tavern at the End of the Village').